 If your business has been served a Statutory Demand, it is vital that you act quickly.
-Our specialist debt recovery team here at Three Graces Legal are on hand to provide expert advice when you need it most.
+Our commercial debt recovery lawyers here at Three Graces Legal are on hand to provide expert advice when you need it most.

 If you are based in England or Wales, you have to act within 21 days, otherwise this could lead to the winding-up of your company.
 Our team will lay out your options for you clearly and concisely.
 We understand that you may be facing financial difficulty and as a result, we offer a flexible and affordable fee structure that can be tailored to your circumstances.
 There is no time to delay, contact Three Graces Legal today by calling 0151 659 1070 or complete our online enquiry form and we will get back to you right away.